 - Our group interactions will mirror the robust psychoeducational lectures and group sessions our patients and payers expect.

-- We will resume traditional services when deemed safe by government officials.
+- We will resume traditional services when deemed safe by La Hacienda leadership, in conjunction with CDC and state recommendations.

 Our Family Program in Hunt